tripatheea/MODProducer/README.md

     python ./create_registry.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt
     ```

 - Now that you have created a registry for all the AOD files that tou want to process, you are ready to run another [EDProducer](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookEDMTutorialProducer "EDProducer") called PFCandidateProducer to convert them into MOD (MIT Open Data) files.
 You can run PFCandidateProducer with the Python script `PFCandidateRun.py`.
-This script takes two arguments:
+This script takes three arguments:

 	1. input directory (path to the directory which contains all the AOD files).
 This is the same as the second argument that you supplied in the previous step.
 	2. path to the registry file, including the filename.
+	3. whether to process from the beginning or not (1 or 0).
+If set to 1, the Producer will start AOD->MOD conversion from the first file in the registry.
+However, because it's desirable to break this step into multiple instances, you can run the producer once, quit it and come back later to resume it.
+So if set to 0, the producer will skip the files already in the MOD output directory and resume from there.
+Note that, the smallest discrete interval that the producer can detect is one ROOT (or MOD) file.
+So if you interrupted the producer while it's running, make sure you remove that particular MOD file from the output directory because else, the producer will skip that the next time even though < 100% events of that file are done.

 	As mentioned earlier, the "download" step above maintains the directory structure of CMS servers.
 This includes a directory named "AOD".
 This step maintains the same directory structure except AOD replaced with MOD.
 That's why you do not need to enter an output directory.

 	Note that to get trigger prescales, PFCandidateProducer needs to load GlobalTags and so, it takes a long time before anything happens (in my computer, it takes ~10 minutes).

   ```
-  cmsRun PFCandidateRun.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt
+  cmsRun PFCandidateRun.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt 1
   ```

 - Congratulations!
 You've successfully converted all the AOD files that you downloaded to MOD files.
 In other words, you've completed steps (1) to (3) in the workflow given above.
 Heaad over to [MODAnalyzer](https://github.com/tripatheea/MODAnalyzer/ "MODAnalyzer") to see how you can analyze data in these MOD files to produce all sorts of super-interesting plots.